 Strawberry and Banana Cake

-Pastry Tier – Mini Chocolate and Vanilla Cupcakes, an assortment of Cookies, and Marshmallow-Crispy Rice Squares
+Pastry Tier – Assorted French Macaroons, Mini Chocolate and Vanilla Cupcakes, and an assortment of Cookies

 Sparkling and Still Water, Fruit Juice, and an assortment of Soda

-When my best friend and I landed in Chicago the Thursday morning before my shower, we stopped by Austin Gardens so that I could see the space to finalize some details.
+When my friend Jenna and I landed in Chicago the Thursday morning before my shower, we stopped by Austin Gardens so that I could see the space to finalize some details.
 Upon our arrival, we discovered that the space was used as a preschool during the week, and the rude woman who answered the door would not let us inside.
-We understood that we could not go in for safety reasons, but what we didn’t understand was the nastiness coming from every inch of this woman’s pores.
+We understood that we could not go in for safety reasons, but what we didn’t understand was the nastiness coming from every inch of this woman’s body.
 Maybe she was having a bad day, or maybe our pretty brown skin was an issue for her.
-Any who, what I noticed from the door and even from the outside of the building was finger-paintings taped to the large windows, and messy shelves of children’s toys.
+Anywho, what I noticed from the door and even from the outside of the building was finger-paintings taped to the large windows and messy shelves of children’s toys.
 I called the park district to ask about whether those things would be removed from the space, and was told that they’ve “never had anyone else complain about those things before.”
-I responded, “Well, I’m cut from a different cloth, and I find those things to be tacky.”
+I responded, “Well, I’m cut from a different cloth.”
 My response must have set the woman off because she, as well as one other coordinator, gave us trouble over the next two days.

 You can never start planning your shower too early.
 If you know that you’re having one, start brainstorming as soon as you find out the gender of your baby.
 If the gender is being kept a surprise, you can start planning even earlier.
 Be sure to keep a notebook specifically for your shower where you can keep all of your ideas, schedules, list of supplies, to-do lists, etc.